Starcounter/Docs/docs/cookbook/migrating-from-2.2-to-2.3+.md

 ## Migrating From Starcounter 2.3.1 to 2.3.2 troubleshooting

 During migration from Starcounter 2.3.1 to version 2.3.2 you can experience errors about missmatching schemas.
 Those are aftermaths of changes in data-model schema that were made during 2.3.1 version development.
-To fix those errors you can manually call run those commands in your database SQL command line:
+To fix those errors you can manually run those commands in the administrator SQL command line:

 ```
 ALTER TABLE Starcounter.HtmlViewAttachment DROP COLUMN AttachedViewUri